GennadiiFilatov/tabular-synth-calibration/README.md

 ---

-## Overview

-This repository contains the implementation and experimental framework for my master's research work on **calibrated synthetic data validation for machine learning model selection**.
-The core problem we tackle: **how can we reliably select ML models when we have limited labeled validation data?**

 ### The Problem

 In tabular data domains (healthcare, finance, science), getting labeled validation data is expensive and time-consuming.
 Synthetic data could be a solution, but current approaches lack theoretical guarantees and often produce misleading model rankings.
 This leads to: